marcelm/cutadapt/doc/develop.rst

 The `Cutadapt source code is on GitHub <https://github.com/marcelm/cutadapt/>`_.
 Cutadapt is written in Python with some extension modules that are written in Cython.
 Cutadapt uses a single code base that is compatible with both Python 2 and 3.
 Python 2.7 is the minimum supported Python version.
-With relatively little effort, compatibility with Python 2.6 could be restored.

 Development installation